PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-While we have a failing test, let's fix the code, using an if.
+With a failing test, let's fix the code using an `if` statement:

 ```rust
 const GREETING_PREFIX_FOR_ENGLISH: &str = "Hello, ";